 to tighter security in VyOS 1.2.

-<port>you want SSH to listen on.
+listen on.
 By default, SSH runs on port 22.

 Define allowed ciphers used for the SSH connection.
 A number of allowed ciphers can be specified, use multiple occurrences to allow multiple ciphers.